-The Nomination Committee currently comprises three members, namely Mr. Li Chung Pong, Stephen, Mr. Lam Chon Loi and Mr. Chung Tin Shing.
+The Nomination Committee currently comprises one executive Director, being Mr. Chung Tin Shing, and two independent non-executive Directors, being Mr. Li Chung Pong, Stephen and Mr. Lam Chon Loi.
 Mr. Li Chung Pong, Stephen is the chairman of the Nomination Committee.

-One Nomination Committee meeting was held during the year ended 31 December 2021.
-The Nomination Committee has reviewed the structure, size and composition of the Board and board diversity policy as well as discussed matters regarding the retirement and re-election of Directors, and has nominated candidates as independent non-executive Directors.
-The Nomination Committee has also assessed the independence of independent non-executive Directors, and has reviewed and recommended to the Board on the change of independent non-executive Director and the composition of the Board committees.
+One Nomination Committee meeting was held during the year ended 31 December 2023.
+The Nomination Committee has reviewed the structure, size and composition of the Board and board diversity policy as well as discussed matters regarding the retirement and re-election of Directors, and has assessed the independence of independent non-executive Directors.
 Details of the attendance of the members of the Nomination Committee meeting are as follows:

-Attendance/

-Number of

-Members meeting(s) held
+Members Attendance/ Number of meeting(s) held

+meeting(s) neid

 Mr. Li Chung Pong, Stephen (Chairman) 1/1

 Mr. Chung Tin Shing 1/1

 Mr. Lam Chon Loi 1/1